Join The Choir

 Once I finish drawing, I then take several photographs, choose the best one, then edit enhance it on the computer (with my wife’s input) to make everything pop before adding in to its place in the story.

 I like using fun little characters (that I can actually draw) to add little pictorial parallel “stories in a story”.
-In this instance I am using the frog and the squirrel.
+In this instance I used the frog and the squirrel.
 The frog is in the lower right corner of every scene, simply saying “RIBBIT”.
-I think I have a special plan for him in the story’s final scene which I will keep to myself until then.
+As the story unfolded, I evolved a special plan for him in the story’s final scene.
 The squirrel (which I had to practice quite a few times to be able to draw) sort of mimics what Ari Rae & her Grampa are doing, except using acorns.
 (Such as roasting an acorn over the fire.)
 I thought that would be funny for kids.

 In Scene 4, I wanted to incorporate a little learning in the story, so I chose tree identification, as Ari Rae & I actually spend time on that when we are on camp hikes.
-I chose Maple, Oak, Pine & Birch because they are the 4 most common tree types we encounter in camp & I figured that if Ari Rae can ID those 4, she’ll be far ahead of most other kids (and most grown-ups, for that matter).
-Then in scene 7, I have once again depicted oak, birch, maple and pine, this time without labels, so that this scene could be used to test the child reader’s recognition of the trees in scene 4, as a tree ID learning reinforcement.
-I’ve continued with this little tree ID sub-theme through the end of the story.
+I chose maple, oak, pine & birch because they are the 4 most common tree types we encounter in camp & I figured that if Ari Rae can ID those 4, she’ll be far ahead of most other kids (and most grown-ups, for that matter).
+Then in scene 7, I once again depicted oak, birch, maple and pine, this time without labels, so that this scene could be used to test the child reader’s recognition of the trees in scene 4, as a tree ID learning reinforcement.
+I continued with this little tree ID sub-theme through the end of the story.

-Anyways, I now have finished the draft story narrative, cover design, and almost all of my illustrations for this tale.
-I thought that instead of waiting until “Campfire Bears” was complete, folks might find it interesting if I shared it “in progress”.
-I’ve been updating with new sketches and finished scenes as I’ve drawn them.
+Anyways, as I finished the draft story narrative, cover design, and my illustrations for this tale, I thought that instead of waiting until “Campfire Bears” was complete, folks might find it interesting if I shared it “in progress”.
+So, I kept updating this post with new sketches and finished scenes as I drew them.

-I now have JUST ONE More illustration planned!
-(I jumped ahead and did the last scene.
 In the end the frog got the last word.
-Bet you can’t guess what it was.)
-My goal is to sketch out my final remaining scene (the S’more’s crime scene) this afternoon and finish coloring it in tomorrow so that I’m done before Thanksgiving.
-Once it’s done, I will turn it over to my wife Robin, who will work her ADKO editor’s magic and turn it into a Shutterfly children’s book!
+(Bet you can’t guess what it was.)
+My goal was to sketch out my final remaining scene (the S’more’s crime scene) and finish coloring it in so that it was done before Thanksgiving.
+Once my writing and illustrations were done, I turned everything over to my wife Robin, who worked her ADKO editor’s magic and made it into a Shutterfly children’s book!
+We then gave it to our granddaughter Ari Rae as a special gift for Christmas.

 Ari Rae Marra loves to go camping each summer with her Grampa.